YashIsTheBest247/FluxAI/README.md

 PROVIDER=gemini                              # or "openai"
 GEMINI_API_KEY=...                           # free tier at aistudio.google.com
 ALLOWED_ORIGINS=https://your-frontend.app

+# Recommended: stock photo APIs at the top of the chain — real photos in ~1s
+# per scene, both free at hobby scale.
+Either is enough; both is best.
+PEXELS_API_KEY=...                           # free at pexels.com/api
+UNSPLASH_ACCESS_KEY=...                      # free at unsplash.com/developers
 ```

 For deploying the backend to Render or Fly.io and the frontend to Vercel,